In your workflow there may be times when you want to clone a duplicate of a site to a new URL, for example:

 destination (original I know).

-For your clone to begin, our systems require that your destination server has at least 110% of the origin site in free disk space, but you ensure you have ample free disk space before you proceed.
+For your clone to begin, our systems require that your destination server has at least 110% of the origin site in free disk space.
+Please ensure you have ample free disk space before you proceed.

 An SSL attempt will be made for the newly cloned site IF SSL is enabled on the original site.
 For this reason, it is important to make sure that your DNS is resolving correctly for the newly cloned site before you attempt cloning.
 This will speed up the search and replace because the system will just run a single compound regex.